modmypi/Programmable-Pumpkin/README.md

 Here you will find three different code examples to get you started with the PumpkinPi from [ModMyPi](https://www.modmypi.com).

-There is either a [kit you can build](https://www.modmypi.com/raspberry-pi/led-displays-and-drivers-1034/led-boards-1040/halloween-pumpkin-solder-kit) or a [pre-assembled Pumpkin](https://www.modmypi.com/raspberry-pi/led-displays-and-drivers-1034/led-boards-1040/halloween-pumpkin-programmable-kit) for you to get your Halloween spook on with.
+There is a [pre-assembled Pumpkin](https://www.modmypi.com/raspberry-pi/led-displays-and-drivers-1034/led-boards-1040/halloween-pumpkin-programmable-kit) for you to get your Halloween spook on with.

 ### all_on.py